 Special Education Grants.
-The Regents request authorization to spend \$45.5 million, \$0.4 million more than enacted from federal special education funds to reflect available carry forward funds.
+The Regents requested authorization to spend \$45.5 million, \$0.4 million more than enacted from federal special education funds to reflect available carry forward funds.
 The funds are distributed to school districts and provide administrative support.
 Most of the funds must be distributed to local education agencies serving children directly.
 Federal funds are combined with state and local funds to provide children with disabilities free and appropriate public education, including special education and related services.
-The Governor recommends \$4,756 more than requested to reflect shifting medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
+The Governor recommended \$4,756 more than requested to reflect shifting medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
+The Assembly concurred.

 Title I Grants.
-The Regents request \$53.2 million in revised federal fund expenditures from Title I funds.
+The Regents requested \$53.2 million in revised federal fund expenditures from Title I funds.
 This is \$2.0 million more than enacted for FY 2013 to reflect available carry forward funds.
 Most Title I funds go directly to local schools, where they are used to provide extra help to low-achieving students.
 Title I fund distributions to states are calculated through four distinct formulas based upon different levels of poverty; however, funds are allocated to districts as one amount.
-The Governor recommends \$1,891 more than requested to reflect shifting medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
+The Governor recommended \$1,891 more than requested to reflect shifting medical benefit savings from non-general revenue sources to miscellaneous operating expenses.
+The Assembly concurred.

 Vocational Education Grants.
-The Regents request \$6.0 million from federal vocational education grants for FY 2013.
-This is \$0.1 million less than the enacted level to reflect the vocational rehabilitation grant being moved to the Department of Human Service's office of rehabilitative services during the second quarter of FY 2013.
+The Regents requested \$6.0 million from federal vocational education grants for FY 2013.
+This is \$0.1 million less than the enacted level to reflect the vocational rehabilitation grant being moved to the Department of Human Services' office of rehabilitative services during the second quarter of FY 2013.
 Vocational education funds are used to improve vocational educational programs throughout the state.
-The Governor's recommendation is \$0.3 million more than enacted and appears to mistakenly retain the vocational rehabilitation grant in the Department of Elementary and Secondary Education's budget.
+The Governor's recommendation is \$0.3 million more than enacted and retained the vocational rehabilitation grant in the Department of Elementary and Secondary Education's budget.
+The Assembly concurred.

 Teacher Quality Grants.
-The Regents request \$14.3 million from federal funds that support teacher quality and professional development.
+The Regents requested \$14.3 million from federal funds that support teacher quality and professional development.
 This is \$0.2 million less than enacted to reflect a reduction in available federal funds.
-The Governor adds \$0.1 million to the request based on available funds.
+The Governor added \$0.1 million to the request based on available funds.
+The Assembly concurred.

 Permanent School Fund.
-The Regents request an additional \$0.3 million and \$1.1 million for FY 2013 and FY 2014, respectively, from the Permanent School Fund to support reform efforts for persistently lowest achieving districts.
+The Regents requested an additional \$0.3 million and \$1.1 million for FY 2013 and FY 2014, respectively, from the Permanent School Fund to support reform efforts for persistently lowest achieving districts.
 Funding will be used for professional development and materials among other things.
 The enacted budget includes \$0.2 million from the Permanent School Fund for education aid.
 This is money received in the fund from duties paid to the state by auctioneers.
 Prior to the final FY 2012 budget, this money went to the Central Falls School District.
 The Department requested that the funding be shifted to education aid so that all persistently lowest achieving districts may be eligible for some funding.

-The Governor recommends an additional \$0.1 million which is \$0.2 million less than requested to reflect actual revenues into the fund.
+The Governor recommended an additional \$0.1 million which is \$0.2 million less than requested to reflect actual revenues into the fund.
+The Assembly concurred.